FluffyBullet/first_template/README.md

         - <img src="assets/readme_images/icons.gif" alt="icons being added, but not displayed"/>
         - This was fixed by including the "awesome font" href in the head of HTML. - found in references.
      - [x] Font on overlay of pictures to adjust to size.
-        - adjusted to 50 vertical on CSS, with font sizings adjusting to the display equipment
+        - adjusted to 50 vertical on CSS, with font size adjusting to the display equipment
     - [x] on reactive media to large screens +1Kpx, contact form overlaps page breaker icons.
 Squashed upwards ?
         - welcome division had fixed height which squashed on smaller sizes, removal of fixed height correct this.
     - [x] email logo to be shown above contact us section for page breaker.
         - created as a p element with styling, confirming icons rather than images or text.
     - [x] Clicking "top" icon to scroll up worked on mobile, but not on desktop
-        - This errored as on desktop mode the nav icon has a flase display mode, resulting in no link to direct too.
+        - This errored as on desktop mode the nav icon has a false display mode, resulting in no link to direct too.
 To correct this, I replaced the id of logo to the nav bar, which now works as expected.

 - [Bugs to fixed]
     - [] Contact us events and idea's text area to display a multiple lines rather than single line.